 Want to rank up in Overwatch 2?
 Try these tips:

 Check your rank screen often to see your progress.
 Remember, the best way to climb is to keep learning, play as a team, and be patient.
-But if you ever feel stuck or want to reach your goal faster, you can always use our professional Overwatch boosting to rank up much quicker and skip the grind!
+But if you ever feel stuck or want to reach your goal much quicker, you can always use our professional Overwatch boosting to rank up faster and skip the grind!

 Overwatch 2 has 9 ranks.
 From lowest to highest, they are: Bronze, Silver, Gold, Platinum, Diamond, Master, Grandmaster, Champion, and Top 500.